brendanartley/Analytics-Report-Generator/README.md

 - Need to add a more concrete way of checking inputs. ie. Specify teamID, season start and end on program call.

+- Change color and size of dots on scatter plot
+- Include titles on the bar and pie plots

 ### Potential Questions?